masc-ucsc/livehd/docs/Bazel.md

     bazel build -s //core

+## To run all the tests in the system

+    bazel test //...

 ## To create a fully static binary (for pip deployment?)

 In the cc_binary, add linkopts = ['-static']